Soliplex Agents

 Document Ingestion Flow

-- Discovery: Files are discovered from the source (filesystem or SCM)
+- Discovery: Files are discovered from the source (filesystem, WebDAV, SCM, or web)

 - Hashing: Each file's hash is calculated